 All members of the crew should understand the docking procedure and the level of competency expected of them.
 Leaving a permanent berth with an inexperienced crew is a rigorous test of the skipper’s ability to handle the sailboat in a confined space.

-When approaching or leaving an quayside berth, take into consideration the combined wind and tide effects on the sailboat.
+A tip when approaching or leaving an quayside berth is to take into consideration the combined wind and tide effects on the sailboat.
 When handling a sailboat in close quarters, try to leave or arrive at a berth pointing into the strongest element.
 If there is doubt, assume the tide has the greatest effect.